CodingAbdullah/Ethereum-Wallet-Dashboard/README.md

 #### AWS Amplify (Front-end)
 The two main folders in this project, each represent a standalone app that can be deployed to an independent server.
 When deploying the front-end application, you'll need to create a local branch and copy over the front-end code.

 This can be done with the `git checkout <branch name>` command on your local terminal, followed by deletions of the back-end folder.
-Followed by the usual, `git add , git commit, git push` commands.
+Followed by the usual, `git add, git commit, git push` commands.

 #### AWS EC2 (Back-end)